Athena-OS/athena-core-docker/README.md

 ```
 In this manner, podman will store securely your API key.
 Now, you can delete the `htb-api-file` by `rm -rf htb-api-file`.

-You can run Athena OS container in by podman cli.
+You can run Athena OS container in by docker run, docker compose or podman run.

-### podman cli
+#### podman run

 ```bash
 podman run -ti \